AdmiralPotato/vue-perfectlooper/README.md

 Demo: https://admiralpotato.github.io/vue-perfectlooper/

-_Notice: This project's primary objective is playing back animations at the highest possible visual quality, likely in fullscreen mode.
-Providing frames with a resolution of 1920x1080 and no visible compression artifacts is strongly recommended.
-To date, the player has only been designed for, and tested with animations of a 16x9 aspect ratio._
+This project's primary objective is to allow seamless playback of short, perfectly looping animations in the browser, at the highest possible visual quality, optionally in fullscreen mode.
+Providing frames at the full resolution of your intended output device with no visible compression artifacts is strongly recommended.

-#### Viewer facing features:
+#### Viewer friendly features:
 - Very low CPU usage while playing
 - Timeline scrubbing
 - Frame advance & reverse